 It is true, however, that different people can be dogmatic or philosophical about anything.
 People can follow any philosophy dogmatically, and people can be philosophical about any dogma.
 The reality is that in the Ego Wars of the Unsocial Media, “dogma” is rarely an objective definition of anything; it is nearly always intended as a personal insult.

 Calling a Truce in the Ego War

-Beyond all that, If a person were to type “libertarian” into MS Word’s thesaurus the result one gets are synonyms like tolerant, permissive, open-minded, broadminded, democratic and liberal (that last clearly meaning “classical liberal,” not “collectivist liberal”) along with the antonym “oppressive.”
+Beyond all that, if a person were to type “libertarian” into MS Word’s thesaurus, the result one gets are synonyms like tolerant, permissive, open-minded, broadminded, democratic, and liberal (the last clearly meaning “classical liberal,” not “collectivist liberal”) along with the antonym “oppressive.”

 The only conclusion from this is that those who hate or fear libertarianism are (channeling an old English idiom) still intellectually tied firmly to Mama’s apron strings.

 Massively more can be written in defense of libertarianism as well as against it.
-What a person will ultimately come to accept will be determined by the individual’s fundamental worldview, frame of reference, way of thinking, state of mind, belief system.
+What a person will ultimately come to accept will be determined by the individual’s fundamental worldview, frame of reference, way of thinking, state of mind and belief system.

 An individualist by nature will seek out and learn about the libertarian commitment to life, liberty and property, to individual freedom and personal responsibility; an authoritarian by nature will cling to a world of rulebooks and regulations and statutes, to collectivist obedience and social surrender.

-Debating ideas on the Unsocial Media will never accomplish much of anything.
-Almost no one will ever admit to having their minds changed (Their stunted egos won’t allow any such admission) and if someone really is convinced by your argument chances are you’ll never know it.
+Debating ideas on Unsocial Media will never accomplish much of anything.
+Almost no one will ever admit to having their minds changed (their stunted egos won’t allow any such admission) and if someone really is convinced by your argument chances are you’ll never know it.